sshett11/Beer-Recommendation-System---Python-Pyspark/README.txt

 {preference for appearance} {preference for palate} {preference for taste}
 8.) make sure you pass 8 arguments while you execute the command.
-9.) user preference can be given either 2 or  1 . where 2 means they prefer, 1 is they don't prefer 10.) user id can be seen in user_items.csv file
+9.) user preference can be given either 2 or  1 . where 2 means they prefer, 1 is they don't prefer

 -------DATA FILES EXPLAINED-------